iff-gsc/LADAC/README.md

 ### Modeling and control of systems
 - Use LADAC as Git submodule.
-- Build your models using the LADAC library blocks
+- Build your models using the LADAC library blocks.
-  - EITHER: by drag and drop the blocks from the Simulink Library Browser
-  - OR: by copy and paste them from the corresponding Simulink library file (.slx).
 - Make yourself familiar with working with libraries:
   - Read the Matlab documentation, e.g. https://www.mathworks.com/help/simulink/ug/creating-and-working-with-linked-blocks.html
-  - **Hint:** display links of library blocks: Display --> Library Links --> All
+  - **Hint:** display links of library blocks: Display &#8594; Library Links &#8594; All

 ### Anything missing in LADAC?
 - Make sure you did not overlook the required function.